Original Research Open Access Logo

 Antioxidant activity determination

-In vitro pancreatic lipase inhibitory assay
+pancreatic lipase inhibitory assay

 Firstly, 50 µL of extract or orlistat standard (Cayman Chemical Company, Michigan, USA) was added to 100 µL of 0.1 mg/mL porcine pancreatic lipase (Sigma Aldrich) in pH 6.8 potassium phosphate buffer solution.
 The mixture was incubated at 37°C for 30 min.
-Then, 50µL of 2.275 mM p-NPB (Sigma-Aldrich) in dimethyl formamide was added to the mixture and incubated at 37°C for 30 min.
+Then, 50µL of 2.275 mM -NPB (Sigma-Aldrich) in dimethyl formamide was added to the mixture and incubated at 37°C for 30 min.
 The final concentration of extracts in the reaction media was 2500 µg/mL, 1250 µg/mL, 625 µg/mL, 312.5 µg/mL, 156.25 µg/mL, 78 µg/mL, and 39.06 µg/mL.
 The enzyme inhibitory activity of the plant extracts was calculated using the following equation, where A is the absorbance.
-The IC50 was analyzed using OriginPro software version 8.1 (Northampton, Massachusetts)21.
+The ICwas analyzed using OriginPro software version 8.1 (Northampton, Massachusetts)21.

-In vitro alpha-glucosidase enzyme inhibitory assay
+alpha-glucosidase enzyme inhibitory assay

-The potency of the plant extracts in alpha-glucosidase enzyme inhibitory activity was evaluated by measuring the hydrolysis of p-NPG to p-nitrophenol ion and glucose with minor modifications.
+The potency of the plant extracts in alpha-glucosidase enzyme inhibitory activity was evaluated by measuring the hydrolysis of -NPG to nitrophenol ion and glucose with minor modifications.
 Briefly, 5000 to 78.13 µg/mL acarbose standard solution was prepared by serial dilution with dilution factor of 2.
 Then, 10 mg/mL of extract was prepared and serially diluted from 10,000 µg/mL to 156 µg/mL, at a dilution factor of 2, to prepare the working solutions.
-In a 96-well microplate, 50 µL of sample or acarbose positive control (Bayer, Petaling Jaya, Malaysia) was added to 100 µL of 1 U/mL alpha-glucosidase from Saccharomyces cerevisiae (Sigma-Aldrich) solution in potassium phosphate buffer pH 6.8, and incubated for 10 min at 25ºC.
-Then, 50 µL of 5 mM p-NPG (Sigma-Aldrich) was added to each well and incubated at 25ºC for 5 min before reading the absorbance at 405 nm on an UV-vis spectrophotometer.
+In a 96-well microplate, 50 µL of sample or acarbose positive control (Bayer, Petaling Jaya, Malaysia) was added to 100 µL of 1 U/mL alpha-glucosidase from (Sigma-Aldrich) solution in potassium phosphate buffer pH 6.8, and incubated for 10 min at 25ºC.
+Then, 50 µL of 5 mM -NPG (Sigma-Aldrich) was added to each well and incubated at 25ºC for 5 min before reading the absorbance at 405 nm on an UV-vis spectrophotometer.
 The final concentration of extracts in the reaction media was 2500 µg/mL, 1250 µg/mL, 625 µg/mL, 312.5 µg/mL, 156.25 µg/mL, 78 µg/mL, and 39.06 µg/mL.
 The enzyme inhibitory activity of the plant extracts was calculated using the following equation, where A is the absorbance.
-IC50 was analyzed using OriginPro software (OriginLab, Northampton, MA, USA)22.
+IC was analyzed using OriginPro software (OriginLab, Northampton, MA, USA)22.

 Statistical analyses

 All analyses were performed in triplicate and data was reported as mean ± SEM.
 One-way ANOVA was performed to assess the significant differences at p<0.05.
 All analyses were carried out using Microsoft Excel 2010 (Microsoft Corporation, Redmond, WA, USA).
-The IC50 was analyzed using Origin Pro software.
+The IC was analyzed using Origin Pro software.

 Results